Chevrolet Malibu: Fourth generation (1978)

 For the 1978 model year, the Malibu name, which had been the best-selling badge in the lineup, replaced the Chevelle name.
-This was Chevrolet's second downsized nameplate, following the lead of the 1977 Chevrolet Caprice and Impala.
+This was Chevrolet's second downsized nameplate, following the 1977 Caprice and Impala.
 The new, more efficient platform was over a foot shorter and had shed 500 to 1000 lb compared to previous versions, yet offered increased trunk space, leg room, and head room.
 Only two trim levels were offered: Malibu and Malibu Classic.
 The Malibu Classic Landau series had a two-tone paint job on the upper and lower body sections, and a vinyl top.
-This generation introduced the Chevrolet 90° V6 family of engines, with the 200 CID (3.3 L) V6 as the base engine for the all-new 1978 Malibu, along with the 229 CID (3.8 L) V6 and the 305 CID (5.0 L) Chevrolet V8 as options.
-The 200 and 229 engines were essentially a small-block V8 with one pair of cylinders removed.
-The front and rear bellhousing face were the same as the small V8.
-The 231 engine was a Buick product, and featured a front distributor.
+This generation introduced the Chevrolet 90° V6 family of engines, with a 200 cuin V6 as the base engine.
+A 305 cuin Chevrolet V8 was the sole engine upgrade on coupes and sedans; on station wagons, a 350 cuin Chevrolet V8 was also available.
+In California, a 231 cuin Buick V6 was the standard engine, with the Chevrolet 305 the only other option.

-Three bodystyles were produced (station wagon, sedan, and coupe), and the design was also used as the basis for the El Camino pickup truck with its own chassis.
+Three body styles were produced (station wagon, sedan, and coupe), and the design was also used as the basis for the El Camino pickup truck with its own chassis.
 The sedan initially had a conservative six-window notchback roofline.
-This was in contrast to the unusual fastback rooflines adopted by Oldsmobile and Buick divisions which would later revert to a more formal pillar style.
+This was in contrast to the unusual fastback rooflines adopted by Oldsmobile and Buick, which would later revert to a more formal pillar style.
 To increase rear seat hip room (and encourage more orders for the high-profit air conditioner), the windows in the rear doors of four-door sedans were fixed, while the wagons had small moveable vents.
 With the rear window regulators no longer required, Chevrolet was able to recess the door arm rests into the door cavity, resulting in a few extra inches of rear seat room.
 Customers complained about the lack of rear seat ventilation.
 This design undoubtedly contributed to the number of factory air-conditioning units sold with the cars, to the benefit of General Motors and Chevrolet dealers.
 For the 1981 model year, sedans adopted a four-window profile and "formal" pillared upright roof line.
 The two-door coupe was last produced in this year, as the Monte Carlo assumed the market position held by the 2-door coupe.
-For 1982 the Malibu was facelifted with more squared-off front styling marked by quad headlights with long, thin turn signals beneath them.
-The look was reminiscent of the also recently facelifted Chevrolet Caprice.
+For 1982, the Malibu was facelifted with more squared-off front styling marked by quad headlights with long, thin turn signals beneath them.
+The look was reminiscent of the also recently facelifted Caprice.
 For 1983, Malibus gained a block-style "Malibu" badge on the front fenders to replace the cursive-style script located on the rear quarter panels of previous model years.